indusur/YOUTUBE-DATA-HARVESTING-AND-WAREHOUSING-PROJECT/README.md

 **COLLECTION OF DATA:**

-	Retreiving data from youtube channels using Youtube API key and gaining the information which we required from the channels.
+  -Retreiving data from youtube channels using Youtube API key and gaining the information which we required from the channels.

 **STORAGE OF DATA:**